 React Localization - Internationalize with i18next

 Overcoming the language barrier for users who use your software is an important topic.
 English is no longer the universal language of the internet.
 As of March 2020, only 25.9% of internet users were English speakers.
 The chances are high that your users will skip past your website if non-localized.
-Therefore, without a multilingual website you might missing out on a large share of potential users.
+Therefore, without a multilingual website you might miss out on a large share of potential users.

 TOC